acryptos/docs.acryptos.com/README.md

 ## ACS and ACSI Native Tokens

 ACS is our native token.
-ACS staked in the ACS Vault accrue protocol [fees and rewards](fees.md#acs-vault) from Vaults and ACS Farms, and in the future will participate in governance of the protocol.
+ACS staked in the ACS Vault accrue protocol [fees and rewards](fees.md#acs-vault) from Vaults and ACS Farms, and participates in governance of the protocol.

 ACSI is the native token of StableSwap and probably all future non-vault products.
 ACSI staked in the ACSI Vault accrue protocol [fees and rewards](fees.md#acs-vault) from StableSwap and ACSI Farms, and in the future may participate in governance of the protocol.